Myrmex/overview/cadmus/dev/frontend/app.md

   ],
 ```

-(2) add all the required modules in the `imports` array, which depend on the packages you installed.
+(2) add all the required modules in the `imports` array, which depend on the packages you installed; and add in the `providers` array Cadmus and ELF development tools providers.
 Here a typical example follows, adjust it as required:

 ```ts
 import { NgModule } from '@angular/core';